 Hopefully, you now have a basic understanding of all the components that make up a desktop PC, and feel more confident about building your own without being easy prey for unscrupulous salespeople.
 I’m now going to present a couple of lists of hardware gathered from the current offerings at Newegg.
 This will give you a couple of places to start budget- and choice-wise in deciding what to buy.

-This is essentially the cheapest I would go without starting to seriously compromise on performance and quality of components.
+This is essentially the cheapest I would go without starting to seriously compromise on the performance and quality of components.
 If you need to go cheaper, wait for the next Black Friday or another big sale.

 - 3.5 GHz AMD Ryzen 3 CPU